 The “Wi-Fi Protection” category lets you set actions for new encrypted and open Wi-Fi connections, as well as for known ones.
 Finally, the “Exceptions” tab enables you to exclude certain websites from the VPN tunnel.
 However, you should be aware that if you do that, CyberGhost will switch to OpenVPN as the default protocol.

 Although the ones we talked about are still settings that can be configured, the real “Settings” menu can be accessed from the same side menu, only way lower than the other ones.
 Actually, it’s at the bottom of the menu.

 You’ll probably be (pleasantly) surprised to notice that this menu is minimalistic, as in you’re not presented with a huge variety of options you can configure.
 It is only possible to adjust general settings and parameters that are tightly related to your connection.

-In the first category, you can only change the default language, see the version of the app and reset all settings to their default value.
-It’s nice to see that you can always revert to the way things were in case something gets damaged somehow.
+In the first category, you can only change the default language, see the version of the app, and reset all settings to their default value.
+It’s nice to know that you can always revert to the way things were in case something gets damaged somehow.

 The “Connection” tab is where things get a bit more real, but not too real.
-Here it’s possible that you can choose your favorite VPN protocol, or just leave it on auto mode, use TCP instead of UDP, use a random port to connect, enable the DNS leak protection, disable the IPv6 connections when connected to the VPN and even repair the virtual network card.
+Here it’s possible to choose your favorite VPN protocol, or just leave it on auto mode, use TCP instead of UDP, use a random port to connect, enable the DNS leak protection, disable the IPv6 connections when connected to the VPN, and even repair the virtual network card.